 Where It Excels

-MyPerfectResume also doubles as a job site and once you’ve completed your profile, you’ll begin to see new jobs that match your skills appearing in your dashboard.
+- Job search.
+MyPerfectResume serves as a job site too and once you’ve completed your profile, you’ll begin to see new jobs that match your skills in your dashboard.
 Clicking on one will bring up the job details and information about how well you fit what the company is looking for.
 If it’s something you’re interested in, click on the link and you’ll be redirected to the application page.
-Your dashboard also contains job search advice, including advice on how to answer common interview questions based on your resume.
+Your dashboard also contains job search advice, including advice on how to answer common interview questions.

 Where It Falls Short